scrwho/Git-GitHub-Helper/Git to GitHub.md

    ```

 2. **Switch to the Branch:**
-   If you are not on the `flucto_branch`, switch to it using:
+   If you are not on the `project_branch`, switch to it using:
    ```
-   git checkout flucto_branch
+   git checkout project_branch
    ```

 3. **Add and Commit Changes:**